-Next up we have a higher-end model with the I-PAS Rattan Fat Tire Folding Electric Bike, for those of you who have some more cash to throw around and would prefer a model with some more tech built into it.
+Next up we have a higher-end model with the Rattan Tire Folding Electric Bike, for those of you who have some more cash to throw around and would prefer a model with some more tech built into it.

 This performance is made possible by this brand’s namesake, that being the Intelligent Power Assist System that optimizes the energy-efficiency of the cycle’s motor and the connected battery.
 This increases the mileage and squeezes more out of the 48V 500W brushless gear motors packed inside this bicycle.